melodyqxuan/FDQN/README.md

 # FDQN
-Implementation of Finite-difference based Quasi-Newton Methods
+Implementation of Finite-difference based Quasi-Newton Methods for unconstrained derivative-free optimization problems with or without noise.